-Please note: Until further notice, we are unable to supply free restoration milkweeds to Texas, Florida or California.
+Please note: Until further notice, we are unable to supply free restoration milkweeds to Florida or California.
 We are working on resolving this issue.
-In the meantime, smaller amounts of milkweed for California and Florida may be available for purchase via monarchwatch.org/milkweed-request.
+In the meantime, smaller amounts of milkweed for these states may be available for purchase via monarchwatch.org/milkweed-request.

-Go directly to our Free Milkweeds for Restorations Projects Form to request milkweeds or continue reading for additional information.
+Go directly to our Free Milkweeds for Restoration Projects Form to request milkweeds or continue reading for additional information.

 Through funding provided by Monsanto, we will be able to offer 100,000 free milkweed plugs for large-scale restoration projects in June and September of 2015 and through spring and fall 2016.
 Applicants for these free plugs are asked to describe the site.
 We would like to know the type of habitat (roadside, old field, prairie restoration, etc.), its location (including a picture and approximate latitude and longitude), along with a brief description how the site will be maintained.
 We would also appreciate it if your group would provide us with pictures taken during or after the planting.
 While the plugs are free, the recipients must agree to cover the modest shipping costs described below.
 For more information on Monsanto’s monarch program please visit: news.monsanto.com/press-release/giving/monsanto-announces-multi-year-commitment-help-monarch-butterflies.